 Blackberries are considered to be an astringent because of their high tannin content.
 Studies show that tannins may tighten tissue, deter minor bleeding and possibly help to alleviate diarrhea and intestinal inflammation.
 German health authorities recommend blackberries for mild infections including sore throats and mouth irritations.
 Traditionally, blackberries have been used to alleviate hemorrhoids because of their rich tannin content.

-Today, many health care practitioners talk about the importance of antioxidants in forestalling the aging process.
+Today, many healthcare practitioners talk about the importance of antioxidants in forestalling the aging process.
 Through the years, your body deteriorates due to the effects of oxidation.
 Antioxidants may fight the process of aging by fighting off the diseases associated with old age.
 Antioxidants may neutralize free radicals; free radicals may damage DNA molecules and lead to cell destruction.
-They may also counteract environmental carcinogens; protect against cardiovascular disease; fight sun damage to skin; may thwart the effects of Alzheimer's and other age related disorders.
-Blackberries are among the top ten foods containing the highest antioxidant levels.
+They may also counteract environmental carcinogens; protect against cardiovascular disease; fight sun damage to the skin; may thwart the effects of Alzheimer's and other age-related disorders.

-Some possible traditional uses of Raw Organic Freeze Dried Blackberry Powder may include:
+Some possible health benefits and traditional uses of raw, organic, freeze-dried Blackberry Powder may include:

-May be helpful in alleviating diarrhea, weak stomachs, inflamed throat amnd laryngitis
+May be helpful in alleviating diarrhea, weak stomachs, inflamed throat and laryngitis

 Constituents of Blackberries include: